 Davis was not all that happy with Coffee’s script, but instinctively knew that having a co-star of equal talent could make a huge difference.
 Davis initially suggested Katharine Hepburn as Maggie and herself as Sandra, but Kate wasn’t interested and Warners really didn’t want to add a huge salary to the film.
-Astor agreed to do a screen test and she was hired on the spot.
-Astor’s superb performance was rewarded with an Academy Award.
+Astor agreed to do a screen test and she was hired on the spot — Astor’s superb performance was rewarded with an Oscar for Best Supporting Actress.
 It’s such a colorful characterization that even Davis seems to be in awe of it somewhat.
 Davis’s instincts were right — the chemistry between the two ladies overcomes a flawed script.

 Brent is at his generic leading man best.
 The actor, who was a licensed pilot in real life, actually did his own flying.
 Hattie McDaniel plays one of her many maids, but I was delighted to see that she has more screen time than usual.
 McDaniel has more lines than Brent!
 Apart for her role as Mammy in Gone with the Wind, this is probably her most substantial movie role that I’ve seen.
 Sam McDaniel (Captains Courageous and Flamingo Road), Hattie’s brother, plays Jefferson.
 With Jerome Cowan (Miracle on 34th Street) and Lucile Watson (Watch on the Rhine) also appear in supporting roles.

 Conclusions & Final Thoughts: